View from the Tunnel at Tunnel View.

 Half Dome, Nevada, and Vernal Falls as seen from Glacier Point.

-Yosemite was the second National Park to be established (1890, after Yellowstone in 1872), but it served as the catalyst for the formation of the US National Park system.
+Yosemite was the third National Park to be established (Yellowstone in 1872; Sequoia Sept.
+25, 1890; Yosemite Oct.
+1, 1890), but it served as the catalyst for the formation of the US National Park system.
 Galen Clark (“Guardian of Yosemite”), and other explorers and naturalists lobbied President Lincoln to protect Yosemite Valley, leading to Lincoln sign the Yosemite Grant in 1864.
 Later, naturalist and environmental philosopher John Muir successfully encouraged congress to establish Yosemite a national park in 1890.

 There are four entrances to Yosemite National Park: (a) Northgate - Groveland - Highway 120 [Old Priest Grade], (b) Southgate Highway 41 - Oakhurst [seasonally closed; nearby Top 100 Beasore Road], (c) Eastgate - Lee Vining - Highway 120/395 [Tioga Pass - seasonally closed], and (d) Westgate - Highway 140 - Mariposa [Glacier Point].